sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-02/chapter-01/README.md

 ### 7. Verify the proof

-You can verify it locally:
+You can verify it off-chain locally:

 ```
 zokrates verify